WinVector/Examples/RTips/dplyrInContext/dplyrInContext.md

     ## 2  0
     ## 3  1

-The idea is to break your data transformation into the sequential application of a small number of "standard verbs" to produce your result.
-The verbs are "pipelined" or sequenced using the `magrittr` pipe "`%>%`" which can be thought of *as if* the following four statements were to be taken as equivalent:
+The idea is to break your task into the sequential application of a small number of "standard verbs" to produce your result.
+The verbs are "pipelined" or sequenced using the `magrittr` pipe "`%>%`" which can be thought of [*as if*](http://www.win-vector.com/blog/2017/05/why-to-use-wraprlet/) the following four statements were to be taken as equivalent:

 -   `f(x)`
 -   `x %>% f(.)`